thingsboard/thingsboard.github.io/_includes/docs/user-guide/basic-mqtt.md

 * TOC
 {:toc}

 MQTT Based Authentication is available for devices that connect using MQTT.
-To do this, you need to change the device credential type from "Access token" to "MQTT Basic"'.
+To do this, you need to change the device credential type from "Access token" to "MQTT Basic".
 Basic MQTT credentials consist of the optional client id, username and password.
 See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.

 Next, we will explore how to change the device credentials and how clients can connect to the device using these credentials.
-Several options are available:
+Let's consider several options:

 #### Authentication based on Client ID only.